Children in International Mission

 1. Jenny’s favorite Bible verse is Micah 6:8, “What does the LORD require of you but to do justice and to love kindness, and to walk humbly with your God.”
 How is your congregation offering “kids” opportunities to experience “doing justice”?

 2. How is your congregation connected to children in international missionary families?
 Consider how you, as part of their wider family in faith, might learn more about these Missionary Kids, or others, and support and encourage them.

 3. Mandla speaks of his “non-tolerance of ignorance that I feel so many people possess about other cultures and lifestyles.”
 How might/does your congregation enable young members to have opportunities to grow in tolerance, such as cross-cultural experiences?

 - for children of Global Ministries missionaries serving around the world.

 - for parents helping children straddle two or more cultures

-- for church families around the world who welcome children of all shapes, colours, nationalities, sizes and identities.
+- for church families around the world who welcome children of all shapes, colors, nationalities, sizes, and identities.

-1. Jenny Dale, “What is a TCK?”, paper written for Grinnell College (quote from David C. Pollock & Ruthy E. Van Reken, The Third Culture Kid Experience: Growing Up Among Worlds, (Yarmouth, MA: Intercultural Press, 1999))
+1. Jenny Dale, “What is a TCK?”, a paper written for Grinnell College.
+Quote from David C. Pollock & Ruthy E. Van Reken, The Third Culture Kid Experience: Growing Up Among Worlds, (Yarmouth, MA: Intercultural Press, 1999)